tarunbatra/zindagi/README.md

 import Zindagi from 'zindagi';

 const life = new Zindagi({
-  // Rule for conway's game of life
+  // Life-like rule
   rules: 'S23/B3',
   // Flag to enable alive cells to re-appear on
   // the other side of the board in case of overflow
   stitchedEdges: true,
-  // Symbols to represent alive and dead cells in initialState param
+  // Symbols to represent alive and dead cells in initState param
   symbols: {
     alive: '0',
     dead: '.'